joshuajbouw/bevy_tilemap/README.md

 extensible plugins that can enhance its functionality further.
 Hand-crafted tilemaps with an attentive focus on performance, and low data usage.

+## WARNING
+This project is still experimental and the API will likely break often before the first release.
+It uses an experimental game engine which too may break the API.
+Semantic versioning will be followed as much as possible and the contributors will as much as they possibly can try to keep the API stable.

+If you have API suggestions, now is the time to do it.

 ## Features
 * Perfect for game jams.
 * Easy to use and *mostly* stable API with thorough documentation.